varundmishra/private-eks-cluster/README.md

 Once completed you can (from within the VPC) communicate with your EKS cluster and see a list of running worker nodes.

-## Justification

-To create an EKS cluster that is fully private and running within a VPC with no internet connection can be a challenge.
-A couple of challenges prevent this from happening easily.

-First the EKS Cluster resource in CloudFormation does not allow you to specify that you want a private-only endpoint.
-[Terraform](https://www.terraform.io/docs/providers/aws/r/eks_cluster.html) currently supports this configuration.

-Second, the EKS worker nodes, when they start need to communicate with the EKS master nodes and to do that they require details such as the CA certificate for the EKS master nodes.
-Normally, at bootstrap, the EC2 instance can query the EKS control plane and retrieve these details however the EKS service currently does not have support for [VPC endpoints for the EKS control plane](https://github.com/aws/containers-roadmap/issues/298).
-Managed node groups can be an offset for this but you may want to customize the underlying host or use a custom AMI.

-Third, once launched the instance role of the EC2 worker nodes must be registered with the EKS master node to allow the nodes to communicate with the cluster.

-To solve these issues this project takes advantage of all of the flexibility the EKS service makes available to script the creation of a completely private EKS cluster.

-> Note that this repository is here for illustration and demonstration purposes only.
-The hope is that this repository aids in helping your understanding of how EKS works to manage Kubernetes clusters on your behalf.
-It is not intended as production code and should not be adopted as such.

 ## Quickstart

 1. Clone this repository to a machine that has CLI access to your AWS account.
-1. Edit the values in `variables.sh`
+2. Edit the values in `variables.sh`

     1. Set `CLUSTER_NAME` to be a name you choose
-    1. Set `REGION` to be an AWS region you prefer, such as us-east-2, eu-west-2, or eu-central-1
+    2. Set `REGION` to be an AWS region you prefer, such as us-east-2, eu-west-2, or eu-central-1
-    1. Edit `AMI_ID` to be correct for your region
+    3. Edit `AMI_ID` to be correct for your region
+    4. Ensure you have the right Kubernetes version set by updating `VERSION`
+    5. Edit/Update `PRIVATE_VPC_CIDR` of your choice
+    6. Edit/Update `PRIVATE_SUBNET1_CIDR` of your choice
+    7. Edit/Update `PRIVATE_SUBNET2_CIDR` of your choice
+    8. Edit/Update `PRIVATE_SUBNET3_CIDR` of your choice

-1. Execute `launch_all.sh`
+3. Execute `launch_all.sh`

 ## Getting started